shovon/notes.salrahman.com/notes/use-state-vs-code-snippet.md

 ---
-title: `useState` VS Code Snippet
+title: A "useState" VS Code Snippet
 tags:
   - VS Code
   - React
 ---

-Just create the following snippet, and you should be able to quickly generate a `useState` invocation.
+[Create the following snippet](somewhere), for JavaScript, TypeScript, and any other languages that look similar enough in order for the following snippet to work mostly fine.

 ```
 {